MailTape/MailTape-v1/_posts/2023-07-02-Expensive-Music-Band.md

 Sarah: **"**Off of Aleesha Dibbs' 2023 solo debut album, Paradise Lost; with this track produced by Tom Crandles.
 Obsessed with the haunting synths on this track, Aleesha Dibbs' vocals are so smooth and searching.**"**

 ## [Moonfish](https://paul.mycpanel.princeton.edu/compositions-sorted.html) - Mahi Mahi
 Sarah: **"**The joint project of composer-pianist Maria Chiara Argirò and composer-pianist-percussionist Riccardo Chiaberta, Moonfish released this mesmerizing track a couple years back.
-Love how the synth layers evolve and shift against a rhythm section in line with the pair's several years on the London jazz scene.**"**
+Love how the synth layers evolve and shift against a rhythm section keeping with the pair's several years on the London jazz scene.**"**

 ## [Munan](https://www.instagram.com/p/CtdF0VMpM6j/?hl=en-gb) - Once Upon a Time
 Sarah: **"**A trippy track to finish off our Sunday selection.
 Entranced by this creative funk distortion :)"**"**